 - Oxazepam (Ex.
 Serax)

-Examples of anticonvulsant medications that doctors sometimes prescribe to people suffering from seizures during medical detox due to alcohol withdrawal include:
+Examples of anticonvulsant medications that doctors sometimes prescribe to people suffering from seizures during medical detox due to withdrawal include:

 - Carbamazepine ( Ex.
 Tegretol)